 - Canadian students who are studying audiology abroad, any year

 - Non-audiology students who want to attend the conference if the award selection committee deems the application suitable.
-Some examples of non-audiology categories are: engineers focused on hearing aid design; SLP students interested in audiology topics; ENT residents; and psychology students studying psychoacoustics or the emotional impact of sudden hearing loss.
+Some examples of non-audiology categories are: engineers focused on hearing instrument design; SLP students interested in audiology topics; ENT residents; and students studying psychoacoustics or the emotional impact of hearing loss.

 - Applicant must be a citizen or permanent resident of Canada

 - Applicant must be enrolled in the Fall as a student in a career program

 - A short essay (500-‐1000 words) explaining why attendance at the conference is of benefit to the applicant.
 The merit of the essay will be the method of selecting the successful bursary award winner.

 - Estimated cost of transportation and accommodation.

 Essay Question: What Attendance at this Conference Means to Me